 The biggest BMW myth of them all

-The N47 engine, does it ring a bell?
-If you’re one that doesn’t know what the N47 engine is, continue reading..
+The N47 engine AND the b47 engine, does it ring a bell?
+If you’re one that doesn’t know what the N47 engine and the b47 is, continue reading..

-Find out what the N47 engine is really like, does it really have a weak chain?
+Find out what the N47 engine is really like, does it really have a weak chain? or is it something else?
 Find out…

 The N47 engine is an diesel engine from BMW, you’ll find these engines in the 1 series, 3 series and 5 series as a 1.6 and a 2.0 litre engine.